 I have been asked time and again how I keep things organized in my business – and today’s the day you learn one of my biggest “secrets”: Evernote.

 I use Evernote to organize my thoughts, my business and my life in general.
 The result?
 A much more organized, better version of Raelyn.

 Most entrepreneurs get overwhelmed

 I get it.
-When it comes to your business, the to-do list never ends.
+When it comes to your online business, the to-do list never ends.
 It gets crazy.
 You never seem to have enough time to do everything you want to do.

 As an entrepreneur, you wear all the hats in your business: admin assistant, sales-woman, marketer, social media manager, finance person, and more.

 No wonder you get confused!
 It is IMPORTANT to get your head organized – which results in a structured blog + biz that moves forward fast.

 To understand how I use Evernote, you need to understand how Evernote works in general.